Skip to Main Content

 Planning a Visit

 Le Jasmine sits at 9 Rue Dr Veyre, Casablanca 20250.
 Chef Kang Chi Lam leads the kitchen.
-Specific hours, pricing, and booking method are not confirmed in current data, so contacting the restaurant directly before planning a visit is the practical approach.
+Le Jasmine is open Monday through Saturday from 7 PM to 12 AM and is closed on Sunday.
+Reservations are essential.
 Given the communal format and the relatively contained recognition, booking ahead is advisable rather than arriving without a reservation.
 The venue lends itself to groups of four or more, where the table can hold enough dishes to give the shared-format meal its proper range.
-Casablanca's broader itinerary options, including bars, wineries, and experiences, fill out a stay that uses Le Jasmine as one of its more unexpected stops.

 A Lean Comparison